Radar

 slightly different technology called Doppler radar.

-the engine drives away from you, the vehicle's speed works the opposite
+When the engine drives away from you, it works the opposite

 The same science is at work in a radar speed gun.
 When a police